The nomination process is as follows:

 The WMO Community Platform launched officially in June 2019 at the Eighteenth World Meteorological Congress.
 The Platform promises to deliver greater synergies across the work of the WMO Community through transformative collaboration and information sharing.

-It is designed to improve the way we work, by providing:
+The WMO Community Platform is designed to improve the way we work together by:

 - Contacts database: An interactive self-service system allowing Members to review and update information about experts and organizations.
-It replaces the static Pub5 -- update your organization's and experts' information today.
+It replaces the static Pub5 – update your organization's and experts' information today.

 - Extranet: A one-stop shop with personalized Member dashboards.
 It is organized by activity area, and integrates events and document sharing for working in teams.

-- Updated Country Profile Database: Now directly managed by Members -- update your country profile today.
+- Updated Country Profile Database: Now directly managed by Members – update your country profile today.

-- Online nomination and approval of experts: Now easily done via the platform -- create/update your expert's profile and then select them (how-to guide available here).
+- Online nomination and approval of experts: Now easily done via the platform – create/update your expert's profile and then select them (how-to guide available here).

-- Answering surveys
+- The taking of surveys

-- Registering for participation in an event
+- Registration for WMO event

 - Monitoring and evaluation